craigengland/craigengland/_posts/2016-02-29-how-i-got-an-interview-at-a-design-agency-with-no-experience.md

 > Very best

-After receiving this I got to work on preparing for the interview which also involved another unique approach.
+After receiving this I got to work on preparing for the interview which also involved doing something different.
 As the person responding specifically said he was impressed with my method of communication, I put together a one page document to show him the process I went through to apply for the role.

 I call it my own personal content strategy.
 You can view it [here](/assets/files/interview-preparation.pdf)